vinsnt76/myportfolio/README.md

 ## 🧠 Features

+-   **Modern UI/UX:** A clean, "pill-style" sticky header and smooth-scrolling navigation.
+-   **Responsive Design:** Fully responsive layout that looks great on desktops, tablets, and mobile devices.
+-   **Light & Dark Mode:** A theme toggle that respects user preference and persists the choice in `localStorage`.
-- Sticky header with anchor links and scrollspy
+-   **Component-Based Architecture:** Built with reusable React components for maintainability and scalability.
-- Dark mode toggle with local storage
-- Responsive layout with mobile hamburger menu
-- Modular sections: Hero, About, Experience, Projects, Skills, Certifications, Education, Contact
-- Semantic HTML and accessible markup
-- Custom hooks: `useScrollspy`, `useTheme`
+-   **Centralized Branding:** Design tokens (colors, fonts, spacing) are managed in a global CSS file for site-wide consistency.
+-   **Optimized Font Loading:** Custom fonts (Montserrat, IBM Plex Sans, Raleway) are efficiently loaded from Google Fonts.

 ---

 ## 🤝 Collaboration

+This project demonstrates a modern frontend workflow.
 Feel free to fork, clone, or contribute.
-If you're a recruiter or collaborator reviewing this project, check out:
+If you're a recruiter or collaborator reviewing this project, pay special attention to:

-- `agent-instructions.md` for technical scaffolding
-- `src/components/` for modular architecture
+-   `src/components/Header.tsx` for a complex, self-contained component with state management.
+-   `src/hooks/useTheme.ts` for a reusable custom hook that interacts with the DOM.
-- `src/pages/profile.tsx` for the full scrollable layout
+-   `tailwind.config.ts` and `src/styles/globals.css` for the design system implementation.

 ---